isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-02-post-vaccinating-a-nation.md

 #### **NOTES**
 [^1]: Webb, J. (1979, November 26).
-World declared rid of smallpox.
-The Straits Times, p.
+World declared rid of smallpox. *The Straits Times*, p.
 10. Retrieved from NewspaperSG.

 [^2]: Centers for Disease Control and Prevention. (n.d.).
 History of smallpox.
 Retrieved from Centers for Disease Control and Prevention website.